Centre for Cell Biology, Development, and Disease (C2D2)

 The Centre for Cell biology, Development, and Disease (C2D2) was inaugurated in 2014.

-It is a collaborative endeavour in SFU's Faculty of Science includes the Departments of Biological Science, Molecular Biology and Biochemistry, Biomedical Physiology and Kinesiology, Chemistry, and Physics.
+It is a collaborative endeavour in SFU's Faculty of Science that includes the Departments of Biological Science, Molecular Biology and Biochemistry, Biomedical Physiology and Kinesiology, Chemistry, and Physics.

 • To enhance the research potential of groups focused on cell and developmental mechanisms of human, animal, and plant diseases.